renato76/chat-gpt-clone/README.md

 So far, I have created the homepage layout and the social login using Google.

-Next up, I am working on the Sidebar functionality.
+Next up, I will be working on the Sidebar functionality, including realtime chat.

 ## **Tect Stack** 🚀

 - React
-- Next JS
+- Next.js 13
 - TypeScript
-- Tailwind
 - OpenAI GPT3 API
-- Google Firebase
+- Firebase
+- Cloud Firestore | NoSQL Cloud Database
 - Next Auth
 - Tailwind CSS